stalwartlabs/website/docs/faq.md

 ### How is Anti-SPAM handled?

-Stalwart SMTP supports both SpamAssassin and RSPAMD.
-Spam filters are configured as [content filters](/docs/smtp/inbound/data#spam-filtering).
+Stalwart SMTP can easily integrate with popular anti-spam solutions such as SpamAssassin and RSPAMD using [milter](/docs/smtp/filter/milter) as well as other [filtering mechanisms](/docs/smtp/filter/overview).

 ### Does it support relay hosts?